 Other devices that support BT Sport include the PS4 Pro, Google Chromecast with Google TV, Apple TV 4K, Roku 4K devices and Xbox Series S and X. There is an app for the PS5 but 4K HDR is not supported.

 You can count on Prime Video being supported by all those devices in 4K, as well as Amazon’s own Fire TV Cube.

 What Premier League matches can I watch in 4K HDR?

-We’ve listed all the fixtures viewable in 4K HDR until the end of August.
-They include:
+We’ve listed all the fixtures viewable in 4K HDR for the final day of the season/ They include:

-- Arsenal v Chelsea – 4.30pm, Sky Sports Ultra HD
+- Manchester City v Aston Villa – 4pm, Sky Sports Ultra HD